proyecto26/RestClient/README.md

 Hey mate, any good review from the [Unity Store](https://assetstore.unity.com/packages/tools/network/rest-client-for-unity-102501) is also really appreciated!

+## Security contact information 🚨
+To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
+Tidelift will coordinate the fix and disclosure.

 ## Happy coding 💯
 Made with ❤️